davidhcefx/My-Linux-Notes/README.md

 - `timeout [duration] [command]`: Run a command with a time limit.

-- `lslogins -u`:
+- `lslogins -u`: View each user's login time, number of process etc.

- 看使用者登入時間、process 數等。